krullmizter/dog-breed-id-fastai/README.md

 This notebook also explores the concepts of exploratory data analysis (EDA) and other useful functions to ease the evaluation, testing and predicting capabilities of my trained model against.

 ---
+## Goals

+The goal of an image classification problem is to minimize the loss.
+Loss refers to the measure of how well a models predictions match the actual classes/labels of the training data.
+A lower loss values indicates that the model is more accurate at making predictions.

+We also strive to achive a good accuracy as well.
+Accuracy is messured by how well the trained model can correctly predict/classify new data/images.

+---
 ## Structure

 This is a broad overview of the main table of content for this notebook.